The Guardian: 1972 to 2000

+The Troubles

+During the early period of the Troubles in Northern Ireland, The Guardian supported British state intervention to quell disturbances between Irish Catholics and Ulster loyalists.
+After the 1969 Battle of the Bogside between Catholic residents of Derry and the Royal Ulster Constabulary (RUC), The Guardian called for the British Armed Forces to be deployed to the region, arguing that their deployment would "present a more disinterested face of law and order" than the RUC."
+The Army was deployed from 1969.

+On 30 January 1972, troops from the 1st Battalion, Parachute Regiment opened fire on a Northern Ireland Civil Rights Association march, killing fourteen people in an event that came to be known as Bloody Sunday.
+In response to the incident, The Guardian argued that "Neither side can escape condemnation...
+The organisers of the demonstration, Miss Bernadette Devlin among them, deliberately challenged the ban on marches.
+They knew that stone throwing and sniping could not be prevented, and that the IRA might use the crowd as a shield."
+The Guardian further stated that "It is certainly true that the army cordons had endured a wanton barrage of stones, steel bars, and other missiles.
+That still does not justify opening fire so freely."

-Many Irish people believed that the Widgery Tribunal's ruling on the killings was a whitewash, a view that was later supported with the publication of the Bloody Sunday Inquiry in 2010, but in 1972 The Guardian wrote that "Widgery's report is not one-sided" (20 April 1972).
-At the time the paper also supported internment without trial in Northern Ireland: "Internment without trial is hateful, repressive and undemocratic.
-In the existing Irish situation, most regrettably, it is also inevitable... .To remove the ringleaders, in the hope that the atmosphere might calm down, is a step to which there is no obvious alternative."
-Before then, in 1969, The Guardian had called for British troops to be sent to the region, stating that their deployment could "present a more disinterested face of law and order," but only on condition that "Britain takes charge."
+After the events of Bloody Sunday, John Widgery, Baron Widgery was appointed the head of a tribunal to investigate the killings.
+The resulting tribunal, known as the Widgery Tribunal, largely exonerated the actions of the soldiers involved in the incident.
+The Guardian published an article on 20 April 1972 which supported the tribunal and its findings, arguing that "Widgery's report is not one-sided".
+In response to the introduction of internment without trial in Northern Ireland, The Guardian argued that "Internment without trial is hateful, repressive and undemocratic.
+In the existing Irish situation, most regrettably, it is also inevitable...
+To remove the ringleaders, in the hope that the atmosphere might calm down, is a step to which there is no obvious alternative."

 Sarah Tisdall

 In 1983, the paper was at the centre of a controversy surrounding documents regarding the stationing of cruise missiles in Britain that were leaked to The Guardian by civil servant Sarah Tisdall.
-The paper eventually complied with a court order to hand over the documents to the authorities, which resulted in a six-month prison sentence for Tisdall, though she served only four.
-"I still blame myself," said Peter Preston, who was the editor of The Guardian at the time, but he went on to argue that the paper had no choice because it "believed in the rule of law".
+The paper eventually complied with a court order to hand over the documents to the authorities, which led to a six-month prison sentence for Tisdall.
+"I still blame myself", said Peter Preston, who was the editor of The Guardian at the time, but he went on to argue that the paper had no choice because it "believed in the rule of law".
 In a 2019 article discussing Julian Assange and the protection of sources by journalists, John Pilger criticised the editor of The Guardian for betraying Tisdall by choosing not to go to prison "on a fundamental principle of protecting a source".